-Property and equipment with an individual value of \$10,000 or more, or a capital project with a total value of \$10,000 or more, is recorded at historical cost, or if donated, at fair value at date of receipt.
+Property and equipment with an individual value of \$10,000 or more, or a capital project with a total value of \$10,000 or more, is capitalized at historical cost, or if donated, at fair value at date of receipt.
 Historical cost is defined as the amount paid to acquire an asset.
 Maintenance and repairs are charged to expense as incurred.
-When items of property and equipment are sold or otherwise disposed of, the assets and related accumulated depreciation accounts are eliminated, and any gain or loss is included in the consolidated statement of activities.
+When items of property and equipment are sold or otherwise disposed of, the assets and related accumulated depreciation accounts are eliminated, and any resulting gain or loss is included in the consolidated statement of activities.

 Depreciation expense is computed using the straight-line method over the estimated useful lives of the assets.
-Construction in progress is recorded at cost and is transferred to property and equipment accounts when useable or placed in service.
 Leasehold improvements are recorded at the inception of the lease and are depreciated over the remaining life of the lease, or the useful life of the improvement, whichever is shorter.
 For improvements made during the lease term, the depreciation period is the shorter of the useful life of the improvement, or the remaining lease term (including any renewal periods that are deemed to be reasonably assured), generally three to five years.
-Fixed asset lives for consolidated financial statement reporting of depreciation other than leasehold improvements are as follows:
+Construction in progress, primarily for future leasehold improvements, is recorded at cost and is transferred to property and equipment accounts when useable or placed in service.
+Property and equipment estimated useful lives other than leasehold improvements are as follows:

 Furniture and fixtures 5 years

+Program equipment 3 - 5 years

-Vehicles & trailers 3 years
+Vehicles and trailers 3 years

-Information technology equipment 3 years
+Information technology equipment 3 - 5 years